 Appropriate Vaccine Usage

-This datapoint is a measure of the percentage of long-term care residents that received the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home residents, making these vaccines vital to patient safety.
+This metric is a measure of the percent of long-term care patients that have received the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines important for resident well-being.

 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term residents that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and eating.
-Many in the industry argue this is a reliable measure of a resident's well-being.
+This tells you the percent of residents that required additional assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with ADL's may be a sign of the decline of a resident's well-being.

 Ability to Keep Residents Mobile